Safety @ Fossil Ridge High School

 Driving / Parking Expectations @ Fossil Ridge

 With over 2,000 students and staff at Fossil Ridge High School, and with multiple visitors coming to campus throughout the day, safe driving and parking is an ongoing priority.
 All vehicles parked on Fossil Ridge campus regularly must be registered through the school and must display a parking permit hangtag or a staff parking permit sticker.

 Parking Permit Hangtags

 Students and staff attending FRHS on a regular basis are expected to obtain parking permit hangtags or stickers to identify their vehicle.
 Hangtags and stickers are used to identify vehicles for safety reasons.
-The first hangtag is provided at no cost from the campus security officer.
+There is a one-time charge of $25.00 per student that is good for their time at Fossil Ridge.
 The hangtag is obtained after turning in a completed application and showing a valid driver’s license, proof of current insurance, and current vehicle registration slip.
 Any falsification of information on the application will result in the loss of parking privileges at FRHS.
 Additional tags or replacement tags may be issued at a cost of $5.00.
-A new hangtag must be obtained every year to confirm previously provided information is still valid.
 Hangtags are assigned to the student and not the vehicle and may be transferred to any vehicle the student is driving on campus.
+Updated vehicle information must be submited to the securtiy office each year.
 Hang tags may not be given to another student to use.
 Hangtags or stickers are to be displayed to be readable through the front windshield.
 Please contact the Campus Security Officer or appointed school official if a Permit hangtag is lost or stolen.
 The Parking Permit hangtag must be returned if student has lost parking privileges, been expelled, or withdrawn from school.

 - All vehicles parked on campus must display a valid and current Parking Permit hangtag or staff Permit sticker